 Ad Hoc Arbitration

-The simple understanding of ad hoc arbitration is the arriving at an arbitral framework after the dispute has arisen.
-On a case to case basis, thus, the arbitrator is being selected by the mutual consent of both the parties.
+The simple understanding of ad hoc arbitration is arriving at an arbitral framework after the dispute has arisen.
+On a case to case basis, thus, the arbitrator is being selected by the mutual consent of both parties.

-The ad hoc arbitration was the selection of a panel of arbitrators or a sole arbitrator by the parties themselves.
+Ad hoc arbitration was the selection of a panel of arbitrators or a sole arbitrator by the parties themselves.
 But the case of Institutional Arbitration is different.
 As the name itself suggests, the arbitration is not conducted individually by a person or group of persons.

 Rather, there is an organisation being built up for the purpose of conducting the arbitration.
 As mentioned above, there can be different types of arbitrations required to be conducted as would depend upon the nature of the dispute that would come up.